rackerlabs/support-how-to/content/cloud-networks/cloud-networks-faq.md

 - `securityGroupRuleID` is used later to explain how to delete a rule with curl

-After you run the cURL command, you get output that provides an outline of the rule you have just added in a json block.
+After you run the cURL command, you get output that provides an outline of the rule that you have just added in a json block.
 Take note of the `id` field in the output because this is the value that you use for `securityGroupRuleID` to delete the rule.